 'Come with me, and I will show you the sights,' Humph invited the Williams.

 'Thanks, off we go,' I said as we filed back out of the warehouse and back onto the street.

-As they wandered up the road following Humph as he narrated their travel along the street.
+As they wandered following Humph, he narrated their travel along the street.

 'This is their parliament building, They don't believe in spending too much beyond function,' Humph explained.
-'The system is a meritocracy whereas they have to qualify as a successful merchant and spaceship captain.
-When elected they are expected to contribute to their portfolio.
+'The system is a meritocracy; they have to qualify as a successful merchant and spaceship captain.
+When elected, they are expected to contribute to their portfolio.
 Make a profit, and they share, a loss and they have to make it up, this ensures an honest government.'

 'Sounds strange, I suppose it works,' I commented, 'Probably wouldn't get any of our mob to vote something like that in.'